#310 - "Resurrection Hymn"

 “prepare your minds for action”

-It is so important to get it right in our minds
+It is vital to get this right in our minds

 In the Greek, there is a sense of girding up the loins of your mind